How does therapy work?

 The kind of therapy I practice—psychoanalytic psychotherapy—isn’t focused primarily on reducing or managing symptoms.
 Instead of aiming to suppress your symptoms, we’ll work together to ask better questions about them—uncovering their underlying sources, exploring their hidden logic, and discovering something new about the meaning they have in your life.

 Therapy provides a place where you can speak, without reservations, to a unique kind of listener who is attuned to what you’re really trying to say.
 As you start to speak freely, you’ll find that you almost always end up saying a little more than you intended or realized.
-Our work will proceed by paying close attention to this something more that keeps showing up in your speech, tracing the patterns and connections that emerge there.
+Our work will proceed by paying close attention to that something more that keeps showing up in your speech, tracing the patterns and connections that emerge there.